FamilySearch/fs-js-lite/README.md

 This SDK is designed for use in a web browser and uses XMLHttpRequest.

 __Warning__: this SDK requires hard-coding the API endpoint URLs.
-That is considered bad practive when using the API.
+That is considered bad practice when using the API.
 In most cases, FamilySearch does not consider URL changes as breaking changes.
 Read more about [dealing with change](https://familysearch.org/developers/docs/guides/evolution).